jandy-team/jandy/README.md

-# Jandy
+# Jandi
-Jandy is a dynamic analysis project for opensource developer using on github and travis-ci
+Jandi is a dynamic analysis project for opensource developer using on github and travis-ci